Doncic, Mavericks fend off late rally to beat Spurs, 122-107

+SAN ANTONIO (AP) — Luka Doncic and the Dallas Mavericks are learning to keep their cool when the game gets heated, and that proved meaningful against the San Antonio Spurs.

-SAN ANTONIO (AP) — Luka Doncic had 36 points, 11 assists and nine rebounds and the Dallas Mavericks withstood a late rally to beat the San Antonio Spurs 122-117 on Friday night.
+Doncic had 36 points, 11 assists and nine rebounds and the Mavericks withstood a late rally to beat the Spurs 122-117 on Friday night.

+The Mavericks believe losing several games in the final minutes last season has helped their poise to start this season.

+“We’ve gotten a year older a year wiser,” Dallas coach Rick Carlisle said.
+“We spent more time working on it.
+Understating that’s a big part of where we want to go.
+The biggest thing is we kept our cool.”

+The Mavericks won their second straight after a three-game losing streak.
+The Spurs are 2-5 at home.

 San Antonio lost starting point guard Dejounte Murray in the opening minute.
-The severity of the injury is unknown.
+The severity of the injury is unknown, but Spurs coach Gregg Popovich said, “I think he is going to be fine,” following the game.

-DeMar DeRozan had 29 points, LaMarcus Aldridge added 26s, and Keldon Johnson had 17 points and 14 rebounds for the Spurs.
+DeMar DeRozan had 29 points for San Antonio, LaMarcus Aldridge added 26, and Keldon Johnson had 17 points and 14 rebounds.

-Dallas won its second straight after a three-game losing streak.
-San Antonio is 2-5 at home.

 After trailing by as many as 18 points, the Spurs pulled to 113-107 with four minutes remaining on a turnaround left-handed hook by Aldridge.
 Two minutes later, DeRozan cut the advantage to 113-111 with a pair of free throws.

+“They were creating some confusion with switching and things like that,” Carlisle said.

-DeRozan made one of two free throws to pull the Spurs within 113-112, but Doncic made an 11-footer and then assisted on Jalen Brunson’s 3-pointer.
+DeRozan made one of two free throws to pull the Spurs within 113-112.
+Doncic then made an 11-footer and then drove on the ensuing possession and assisted on Jalen Brunson’s 3-pointer.

 Kristaps Porzingis and Tim Hardaway Jr. had 21 points each for the Mavericks.